springmusk026/OpenFM-API/README.md

-# 🎯 OpenFM API | Unlimited Text-to-Speech Explorer
+# OpenFM API | Unlimited Text-to-Speech Explorer

 A TypeScript project that explores OpenAI.fm's text-to-speech capabilities through API reverse engineering.
 Turn any length of text into natural-sounding speech with parallel processing and smart chunking.

-> **🎓 Educational Notice**: This is a learning project created to understand API interactions and audio processing.
+> **Educational Notice**: This is a learning project created to understand API interactions and audio processing.
 Not intended for production use.
 Please respect API terms of service.

-## ⚡ Features
+## Features

 * **Unlimited Text Length**: Handles any text size through smart chunking
 * **3x Faster Processing**: Parallel chunk processing (3 simultaneous chunks)